lennart-benschop/arturo/documents/kernel.md

 The concept is that a sampling function is called to get the next sample at a frequency of *SNDGetSampleFrequency()* , and you can figure out what you want the output level to be.
 In the example in test_app.c channel 1 (right) returns white noise, channel 0 (left) a square wave beep at 440Hz.

-The name of the function that is called to get the sample is related to the one described in the "Main function" section below.
-If *ARTURO_RUN_FUNCTION* is set to TESTApplication then the function called to get the sample will be called TESTApplication_GetSample and should be declared and used as in test_app.c
+The name of the function that is called to get the sample *ApplicationGetChannelSample()* used as in test_app.c

 The returned value should be -128 ..
 127 and can be samples or similar.